Glossary of Terms

-All of the definitions and summary information below should be read in conjunction with the full section relating to these areas within the main sections of the Assessment and Examinations web pages.
+All of the definitions and summary information below should be read in conjunction with the relevant sections of the Assessment and Examinations web pages.

 Academic Regulations